Takicegek/Interpeer/whitepaper.md

 Because Interpeer functions by having micro-transactions for each job, no tax will be applied to money earned from jobs.

 ### 5.9 vote-chain
-Most of the Interpeer network systems work more like [bitTorrent](www.bittorrent.com); that not all of the peers are doing the same thing, jobs are run on small groups of peers.
+Most of the Interpeer network systems work more like [bitTorrent](http://www.bittorrent.com); that not all of the peers are doing the same thing, jobs are run on small groups of peers.
 But certain data needs to be agreed by the network as a whole which is where the vote-chain is used.

-An interesting difference from [Bitcoin](www.bitcoin.org) is that all the data doesn't need to be stored on the blockchain directly, only a proof of the data accuracy.
+An interesting difference from [Bitcoin](http://www.bitcoin.org) is that all the data doesn't need to be stored on the blockchain directly, only a proof of the data accuracy.

 Differences with Bitcoin blockchain:
 - There will be no data stored on the vote-chain.
-Instead for each set of data it will have: a hash of the data, a hash of the list of peers and their signitures that verify it.
+Instead for each set of data it will have: a hash of the data, a hash of the list of peers and their signatures that verify it.
 - the root-group will sign each new block and state the peers that are in the next root-group that can sign the next block.

 Because no data is stored on the vote-chain, but instead is referenced, it is trivial to implement checkpoints and delta-blocks.
 Also the vote-chain would be at least 100 times smaller than Bitcoin.
-And because of checkpoints, new client software could start sychronising at an arbitrary hard-coded checkpoint instead of the genesis block.
+And because of checkpoints, new client software could start synchronising at an arbitrary hard-coded checkpoint instead of the genesis block.

-Peers have the option to only download the 2 last checkpoint blocks and verify the hash against [interpeer.net](www.interpeer.net) during initialisation if they choose, this would be a serious advantage to seeders as they wouldn't need to download the whole vote-chain and verify it to start working.
+Peers have the option to only download the 2 last checkpoint blocks and verify the hash against [interpeer.net](http://www.interpeer.net) during initialisation if they choose, this would be a serious advantage to seeders as they wouldn't need to download the whole vote-chain and verify it to start working.
 Not much trust is needed for seeders to use this method, as at this point they have not yet done any work.

 The vote-chain will be used to reference and verify: